lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/3_Register_container_images.md

 # Register container images with GCR

 ### Why do this
- - You want to use docker container images on GCP
+ - USE docker container images on GCP
  - You want your images to be scanned for security vulnerabilities
- - Container images can be run on VMs, Kubernetes Clusters, Cloud Run or other GCP services
+ - RUN Container images on VMs, Kubernetes Clusters, Cloud Run or other GCP services

 ### What is this
  - Registering docker container images on GCP for use (execution) by GCP services, such as VMs or Kubernetes clusters